nexus-js/nexusHub/roadmap.md

 # Roadmap
 Potential roadmap for the development of Nexus

+[ ] change in approach - updating to ES6

 ## Docs

 [ ] document main commands for hub.js, browserHub.js, and maxHub.js